dtrelogan/react-formstate/validationWiring.md

 ### asynchronous validation

-the context parameter allows for asynchronous validation. an example is provided [here] (/asyncExample.md)
+all validation functions documented in this section are intended to be callbacks for the framework generated event handler. they should be *synchronous*. asynchronous validation should instead override the event handler. an example is provided [here](/asyncExample.md)